ImmobilienScout24/afp-talk/README.rst

 authentication problems:

 * Authenticating humans (employees, users, contributors etc...)
-* Authenticating machines (servers, applications, clustes etc...)
+* Authenticating machines (servers, applications, clusters etc...)

 At scale, the common practice to use *IDentity and Access Management* (IAM) users and generate static credentials is generally considered harmful---they